C2SP/wycheproof/doc/bib.md

 Crypto 2001.

-This paper shows that OAEP is susceptible to a chosen ciphertext attack if error messages distinguish between different failure condidtions.
+This paper shows that OAEP is susceptible to a chosen ciphertext attack if error messages distinguish between different failure conditions.

 ### Smart10
 N. Smart,